gdg-x/hoverboard/public/data/faq.md

 We want to make sure that DevRelCon North America creates a safe and welcoming environment for attendees, speakers and sponsors.
 For this reason all participants are expected to follow the [MLH Code of Conduct](https://mlh.io/code-of-conduct) throughout the duration of the conference.

+### Is the venue accessible?

+There are ramps, elevators, and curbside dropoff spots available in both buildings we will be using for DevRelCon.
+There are also handicap-accessible bathrooms in both buildings.
+Please contact devrelcon@mlh.io if you require specific accommodations.

 ## Attendance

 ### How much does DevRelCon New York cost?